 While that’s often true, it’s also usually an essential step when facing divorce and serves your best interests.
 A family law attorney experienced in divorce, child custody, and other family law issues, will likely be your best ally on the road ahead.

 An initial consultation with a divorce lawyer provides you with a number of opportunities.
 You get to meet and vet an attorney and determine if this is a person you can work with.
 It gives you the chance to explain the details of your case and for them to illustrate how they can help.

 This can be an important meeting, and there are a number of ways to prepare ahead of time to ensure you get the most value.

 You can make the most of your divorce consultation by taking these three steps to prepare:

-Divorce lawyers need the basic personal information about you, your spouse, and any children.
+Divorce lawyers need basic personal information about you, your spouse, and any children.
 This includes names, addresses, birthdays, social security information, employment histories, and more.

 Assessing and dividing assets is a big part of the process.
 As such, you probably want to arrive at your initial consultation with recent tax returns, a list of your properties, bank statements, credit card bills, loan documents, and retirement accounts.
 The more in-depth and complete, the better.

 Divorce is often a confusing, complicated process.
 You probably have questions.
 Write them down and organize your thoughts ahead of time.
 You have a lot going on, you don’t want to get home and realize you have pressing concerns you forgot to address.